kingsley0718/Olist-Sales-Growth-Strategy---A-Data-Analytics-Case-Study/README.md

-# Olist Sales Growth Strategy - A Data Analytics Case-Study
+# Olist E-commerce RFM Analysis & 20% Revenue Growth Plan
-This project provides an in-depth analysis of Olist e-commerce sales data, identifying customer segments, sales patterns, and performance metrics.
-The insights generated were used to design strategic actions aimed at increasing Olist revenue by at least 20%.
+## Overview
+This project analyzes the Olist e-commerce dataset (Brazil) to identify revenue drivers and design actionable strategies to grow revenue by ≥20%.
+I built an RFM segmentation in Power BI, explored temporal and geographic purchasing patterns, and translated the findings into a prioritized growth plan (campaigns, bundles, timing, and city targeting).